-At the same time, the Group will also continue to source for suitable investment opportunities for the rebuilding of our core business.
-As the process of strategic planning, acquiring new business and development planning in Johor Bahru require substantial resources and efforts, the Board of Directors is of the view that no dividend shall be paid for the FYE 2022.
+As highlighted in FYE 2022, the Group will be cautious and be mindful to plan and manage the development strategically and sustainably to ensure that any ventures to be undertaken by the Group would not overly expose the Group to unnecessary risks.
+At the same time, the Group will also continue to source for other suitable investment opportunities for the rebuilding of our core business.
+As the process of strategic planning, as well as possible acquisition of new business and development in Johor Bahru land require substantial resources and efforts, the Board of Directors is of the view that no dividend shall be paid for the FYE 2023.